 - 41. We are responsible for complying with laws, regulations, contracts, and grant agreements applicable to [Entity]. - 42.
 We have identified and disclosed to you all provisions of laws, regulations, contracts, and grant agreements applicable to [Entity], noncompliance with which could have a material effect on the financial statements. - 43.
-There are no instances of noncompliance or suspected noncompliance with laws, regulations, contracts, and grant agreements applicable to [Entity] whose effects should be considered when
+There are no instances of noncompliance or suspected noncompliance with laws, regulations, contracts, and grant agreements applicable to [Entity] whose effects should be considered when preparing the financial statements.
+OR [We have disclosed to you all instances of

-- preparing the financial statements.
-OR [We have disclosed to you all instances of noncompliance or suspected noncompliance with laws, regulations, contracts, and grant agreements applicable to [Entity] whose effects should be considered when preparing financial statements.] - 44.
-We are not aware of any violations, or potential violations, of the Antideficiency Act for the years ended September 30, 20X2 and 20X1, and through the date of this letter.
-OR We have communicated to you all violations of the Antideficiency Act for the years ended September 30, 20X2 and 20X1, and through the date of this letter and [, except for {add list of known ADA violations that do not have a material effect on the financial statements},] such violations have or could have a material effect on the financial statements for the years ended September 30, 20X2 and 20X1.
-In addition, we have communicated to you all potential violations of the Antideficiency Act for the years ended September 30, 20X2 and 20X1, and through the date of this letter that, if true, could have a material effect on the financial statements for the years ended September 30, 20X2 and 20X1.
+- noncompliance or suspected noncompliance with laws, regulations, contracts, and grant agreements applicable to [Entity] whose effects should be considered when preparing financial statements.] - 44.
+We are not aware of any violations, or potential violations, of the Antideficiency Act for the years ended September 30, 202[X] and 202[X-1], and through the date of this letter.
+OR We have communicated to you all violations of the Antideficiency Act for the years ended September 30, 202[X] and 202[X-1], and through the date of this letter and [, except for {add list of Antideficiency Act violations that do not have a material effect on the financial statements},] such violations have or could have a material effect on the financial statements for the years ended September 30, 202[X] and 202[X-1].
+In addition, we have communicated to you all potential violations of the Antideficiency Act for the years ended September 30, 20 and 20, and through the date of this letter that, if true, could have a material effect on the financial statements for the years ended September 30, 202[X] and 202[X-1].